The Saint Patrick's Day Four: The four defendants

 Daniel Burns was born in 1963 the tenth of twelve children of a former mayor of Binghamton, NY.
 He worked for twenty years in the film industry, and is a member of the Directors Guild of America.
 He has traveled to Iraq and to Guantanamo Bay, Cuba, as part of a delegation from Christian Peacemaker Teams.
 Some of his siblings perform as The Burns Sisters.

 Teresa Grady was born in 1965.
-She worked as a dance instructor, and as a licensed massage therapist with a private practice.
-She is a founding member of the Ithaca Catholic Worker community after working with a similar community in San Jose, CA. It was there that Teresa says she began to understand the connection between local poverty and global war-making.
-Fluent in Spanish, Teresa also works to assist refugees from Latin America.
-Along with Burns and her sister Clare, she visited Guantanamo Bay, Cuba, in 2005 and attempted to gain access to the U.S. military base there to protest the treatment of the detainees, many held without charges.
+She is a founding member of the Ithaca Catholic Worker community after working with a similar community in San Jose, CA. Along with Burns and her sister Clare, she visited Guantanamo Bay, Cuba, in 2005 and attempted to gain access to the U.S. military base there to protest the treatment of the detainees, many held without charges.

 Clare Grady was born in 1958, and has worked as a kitchen coordinator at Loaves and Fishes Community Kitchen for seventeen years.
 In addition to belonging to the Ithaca Catholic Worker community, she also belongs to the Atlantic Life Community, Phillip and his brother Daniel Berrigan being notable members.
-She is married to Paul Sayvetz, and has two daughters.
 Clare and Teresa are daughters of John Peter Grady, a peace activist, who as one of the Camden 28, broke into a local draft board and destroyed records.

 Peter De Mott was born in 1947 and died in 2009.
 He served in the Vietnam War as a United States Marine and later served in Turkey as a U. S. Army translator.
 During this time he developed strong anti-war beliefs, and joined the Catholic Worker Movement in 1979, with a focus on addressing the causes of poverty, unemployment and homelessness.
 In 2003, he traveled to Iraq as part of a Christian Peacemaker Team.
 He was married to Ellen Grady (sister of Clare and Teresa), and they had four daughters.